by John Clay

 Keeping It Local

-We talked with job seekers, career counselors and business representatives while developing the Career Profile tool, and they told us they want to get as local as possible.
+We talked with job seekers, career counselors and business representatives while developing the Career and Education Explorer tool, and they told us they want to get as local as possible.
 So we focused the tool on each of Minnesota's 13 economic development regions.
 These regions are small enough to capture local flavor and big enough, with enough employers and workers, to allow for reliable estimates of wages and demand.

 Sometimes a larger sample of the population is necessary for a reliable picture of the labor market.
 For example, we estimate the 10-year projections of future openings at the broader level of the planning region, which contains a job seeker's selected economic development region.
 For one-year projections, we offer estimates at the statewide level.